akensert/deep-learning-peak-detection/README.md

-# Deep learning models for peak detection in chromatograms
+# A deep learning model for peak detection in chromatograms

 ## Requirements
 * Python ~= 3.8